Podcast: Applying Behavioral Science to Compliance – A Conversation with Richard Bistrong, Front-Line Anti-Bribery LLC

 Richard Bistrong: Right.
 That's a difficult discussion.
 And the first time you have that call, that person who's working in a forward-based, you know, sales role might think, “Oh, they're calling me because they're suspicious.”
 The second time you make that call, a little less so.
 And over time, there's going to be a partnership that's going to be formed.
 And there's not going to be, I think, a perception of, “Why do they keep calling me?”
 That someone's really going to embrace that this is an organization that cares about my success and my safety.

-Amanda Raad: Rosemarie, you were talking a little bit about how regulators, rightfully so, don't think the check-the-box approach works, because it doesn't.
+Amanda Raad: Regulators, rightfully so, don't think the check-the-box approach works, because it doesn't.
 But one of those boxes which you do have to check, you just have to go beyond, is training.
 And I shy away from the word “training” because when I think training, I think of someone standing at the front of the room and talking at a group of people, and that doesn't feel very useful.
 And the more I listen and the more we talk about this, I love the accountability partner – I love that.
 And I also like the idea of workshops.
 But a two-way, non-judgmental dialogue of problem-solving together, that counts for training, and I think people forget that sometimes.
 They're so conditioned that there has to be a PowerPoint that is presented and everyone signs a piece of paper and away we go, but that isn't really working.